2010 United States Senate election in Arkansas

-The 2010 United States Senate election in Arkansas took place on November 2, 2010 alongside other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.
+The 2010 United States Senate election in Arkansas took place on November 2, 2010, alongside other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.

-Incumbent Democratic U.S. Senator Blanche Lincoln ran for re-election to a third term, facing a strong primary challenge from Lieutenant Governor Bill Halter and prevailing only in a runoff.
-However, the general election was won by U.S. Representative John Boozman, the younger brother of Fay Boozman whom Lincoln defeated in 1998.
-Boozman became the first Republican since Reconstruction to win this seat.
-Lincoln's 21% margin of defeat was the largest for a sitting senator in 32 years.
+This was one of the three Democratic-held Senate seats up for election in a state that John McCain won in the 2008 presidential election along with North Dakota and West Virginia.
+Incumbent Democratic Senator Blanche Lincoln ran for re-election to a third term, facing a strong primary challenge from Lieutenant Governor Bill Halter and prevailing only in a runoff.
+Lincoln then lost the general election to U.S. Representative John Boozman, the younger brother of Fay Boozman, whom Lincoln defeated in 1998.
+Boozman became the first Republican since Reconstruction in 1872 to win this seat.
+Lincoln's 21% margin of defeat was the largest for a sitting senator since the 1978 United States Senate election in Maine.
+With Democratic Governor Mike Beebe concurrently winning re-election, this is the last time that Arkansas simultaneously voted for gubernatorial and U.S. Senate candidates of different political parties.

 Democratic primary

 The Democratic primary was held on May 18, 2010, with early voting from May 3 to 17.
 Lincoln was challenged by Lieutenant Governor Bill Halter, who ran as a more liberal alternative.
 As no candidate received 50 percent of the vote, a runoff election was held on June 8, with early voting from June 1 to 7.
 Lincoln managed to narrowly defeat Halter in the runoff.

 MoveOn.org supported Halter, criticizing Lincoln for her stance on issues such as health care and environmental regulations.
 Labor unions also backed Halter, and pledged to spend more than $3 million on his campaign.